MissingMaps/partners/app/_partner/redcross.md

   apikey: 09023a48037b7882a3683cb1c2043c50
   setId: 72157655209554272

-primary-hashtag: redcross
+primary-hashtag: MSF
 subhashtags:

 tm-projects:
-  - id: 1758
+  - id: 1848
-    desc: "The Netherlands Red Cross is supporting Croix Rouge Benin to decrease the number of children under 5 suffering from waterborne and oro-fecal diseases.
-Data generated through this task will be used to increase the understanding of where vulnerable communities are.
-    The Netherlands Red Cross will also start investing in a local OSM / HOT community in Benin and is seeking opportunities to provide the necessary training and resources where needed."
+    desc: "Every year in the Americas more and more people are living in conditions of vulnerability to natural hazards and climate change.
+To help reduce disaster risk and enhance community resilience in the region, the American Red Cross is working with Red Cross partners in the Bahamas, Belize, Colombia, Costa Rica, Ecuador, El Salvador, Guyana, Honduras, Jamaica, Nicaragua, Panama and Peru to address local hazards and vulnerabilities in dozens of disaster-prone communities."

 ---